KungumapriyaaMKP/InfosysSpringboard/README.md

 Aswini here, actually I too have the same doubt whether we need to use the old previous dataset or any other new dataset as I am performing Centrality and community. once you guys confirm the dataset i will proceed my work.

 varshitha here, i think we should go head with previous what we did same dataset

+Isha: I think the same.
+I guess we can proceed with the previous milestone work.
+Because no on was assigned for the data preprocessing work or extracting triples this time.
+So maybe it means since we already did all of this in previous milestone, we can continue on that to do centrality and community, qa answering etc.